Art in Hydra

 The rich artistic culture of the island inspires Zeus+Dione

 The Zeus+Dione spring summer 2017 collection is named after Hydra and it draws inspiration from the island’s striking nature and rich artistic scene.
-To coincide the launch of this, third issue of Authentic, that expands and responds to the theme of the collection, has been released.
-This issue, focuses specifically on highlighting the creative people and places that make up the distinctive culture on the island.
+To coincide the launch of this, the third issue of Authentic, that expands and responds to the theme of the collection, has been released.
+This issue focuses specifically on highlighting the creative people and places that make up the distinctive culture on the island.

-From singer, song writer and poet Leonard Cohen to authors such as Margarita Karapanou, both who are profiled in the new issue of Authentic, the island has been a source of creative inspiration to many.
+From singer, songwriter and poet Leonard Cohen to authors such as Margarita Karapanou, both who are profiled in the new issue of Authentic, the island has been a source of creative inspiration to many.
 It is this connection with the arts that has created the foundations for the island to become an international art hub, attracting the elite of the contemporary art scene.
-Today, places such as the Slaughterhouse that opened in 2009 and Hydra School Projects, whose founder Dimitris Antonitsis is interviewed in Authentic, ensure the art offering on the island remains dynamic and exiting.
+Today, places such as the Slaughterhouse that opened in 2009 and Hydra School Projects, whose founder Dimitris Antonitsis is interviewed in Authentic, ensure the art offering on the island remains dynamic and exciting.

 One of the must-see art events that took place this summer at Hydra, was the annual DESTE exhibition.
 The foundation, created by the internationally renowned collector Dakis Joannou, invites a group of artists or a single artist to develop an exhibition for the Foundation’s Project Space situated at a former slaughter house.
 This year African American contemporary artist Kara Walker was chosen for the task.